The power of the boycott, or a campaign by users (or non-users) is not a new phenomenon.

 It just won’t wash.
 Owners’ politics and pronouncements are an intrinsic way that companies do business these days.

-No rebuttal site – not even The Beverly Hills Facts.com – will work here.
+No rebuttal site – not even The Beverly Hills Facts.com [dead link because the site is now dead] – will work here.
 The LGBT community, and those sympathetic to the points they raise, will carry this boycott on for a long time to come, with significant financial and reputational implications.